infor-design/enterprise-ng/docs/UPGRADING.md

 Then try again.

-Other packages may not be updated automatically, the following failed when updating the quick start application:
+Also note that some packages may not be updated automatically, for example the following failed when updating the `ids-enterprise-quickstart` application:

 - codelyzer - the recommended version at the time of writing is ~4.5.0
 - @angular-devkit/build-angular - the recommended version at the time of writing is ~0.10.0